-Good bacteria we cannot live without
+The good bacteria we can’t live without

 - Support and educate our immune system

-- May even affect our brain and thereby our mood
+- May even affect our brain and, thereby, our mood

 Bacteria in the human body